-Templates are an ideal documentation tool to facilitate required documentation and, in some models, code selection.
-However, care must be taken to ensure that the templates are not too prescriptive and are not complicated or time-consuming to use.
+Templates are an ideal documentation tool to facilitate required documentation.
+However, care must be taken to ensure that the templates are not too prescriptive and are not complicated and time-consuming to use.

-Depending on the vendor model, the presence of accurate billing codes may also require validation.
 To this end, physician participation must take place throughout the template development period.